Book III — The Current

 Rank 3 — Powers

 The threshold where you stop paying with sweat and start paying with soul.
-1 Erosion per cast — permanent.
-Powers do significant things: heal a Downed ally, banish a creature, see through walls.
-They are the most efficient use of a Psionic’s career.
+1 Erosion per cast.
+Powers do significant things: heal a Downed ally, read a mind, fire a shot that ignores walls and distance.
+Every use leaves a mark.

 Rank 4 — Devastations

-Awe-inspiring feats.
-The Veil notices.
+Awe-inspiring feats that announce your presence to anything paying attention.
 2 Erosion per cast.
-Devastations trigger environmental effects — the GM adds dice to the Tension Pool.
+Devastations almost always trigger environmental effects.
+The GM adds dice to the Tension Pool.
 Reality doesn’t like being bent this hard.
-Examples: The Unmask (strip a target of every self-deception), Doom Clock (delayed catastrophic event), Aegis of the Fallen (defensive scaling).

 Rank 5 — Miracles

 The impossible.
 Stopping time.
 Resurrection.
 Leveling a building with a thought.
 Miracles cost 1 Memory — burned permanently.
-The Memory you burn is gone.
+The Memory you burn is gone: not just the slot, but the experience.
 You will never remember your mother’s face, or the smell of your childhood home, or the name of your first love.
 The power is worth it.
 Until it isn’t.

 The Channeling Mechanic